Struggling person lifting a large heavy finger

 Have you ever struggled with strength and dexterity as a result of your psoriatic arthritis?
 It is ridiculously frustrating.

 Am I right?
-Let’s take a look at our problems with strength and dexterity and see if we can better understand why it is so darn frustrating.
+Let's examine our problems with strength and dexterity and see if we can better understand why they are so frustrating.

 Psoriatic arthritis and points of inflammation